alihesari/laravel-social-auto-posting/README.md

 ![](https://i.imgur.com/j6bzKQc.jpg)

-# Laravel social auto posting (Larasap)
+# 🌈 Introduction
-Laravel social auto posting lets you automatically post all your content to social networks such :
+This is a Laravel package to post your content to social networks such:
  - Telegram Channel (‌Based on [Telegram Bot API](https://core.telegram.org/bots/api))
  - Twitter
  - Facebook